 Alignment of security practice standards among businesses helps IT professionals, compliance officers, and overlaying regulations set and supervise cybersecurity standards, avoiding misinterpretations and overlaying complicated operations among companies.

-Aligned procedures and cybersecurity framework can be treated as a risk prevention measure for consumers that don't have to research every company's security standards if they fulfill user expectations to secure their data.
-Unified policies make B2B and B2C service transactions more simplified and optimized , saving valuable resources and establishing knowledge to make relevant decisions.
+Aligned procedures and a cybersecurity framework can be treated as a risk prevention measure for consumers who don't have to research every company's security standards if they fulfill user expectations to secure their data.
+Unified policies make B2B and B2C service transactions more simplified and optimized, saving valuable resources and establishing knowledge to make relevant decisions.

 Avoid regulatory fines